 First World War: Trench Warfare

-Historic England is investigating fieldworks including defensive and practice trenches.
+Historic England has investigated fieldworks including defensive and practice trenches.

 The most enduring images of the First World War are of the trenches of the Western Front.
 Less well-known are the extensive ‘practice’ trenches that were dug to train troops before they were sent to the Western Front and some may still be found across England.
 At the beginning of the war with the huge influx of recruits into the army, the digging of practice trenches was a means of imparting a valuable military skill to the volunteer soldier, building up men’s fitness and fostering team spirit.